pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

 `Cutting`_ with ``SymopReflection`` and `Symmetrising`_ (see below) use this transformation for reflecting data from the half of the space separated by reflection plane into another half of the space.
-The target half-space is the area where the vector, built on the reflection plane's 3-vectors according to right-hand rule is positive.
+The target half-space is the area where the vector, built on the vectors, defining reflection plane according to right-hand rule is positive.

 Rotations
 ---------